Royal baby: What to call Prince Harry and Meghan's son and other questions answered

 Thanks to King George V’s 1917 decree, only the oldest son of the Prince of Wales’ oldest son (Prince William) is entitled to be called His Royal Highness or a Prince.
 That means that only Prince George, not his siblings, is supposed to be called a prince.
 However, the Queen intervened on behalf of his younger siblings in 2012 and issued a new Letters Patent, which gave them the right to be called princes and princesses.

-In Prince Harry’s case, the Queen has yet to change the rules again to allow his children to be referred to as His or Her Royal Highness and a prince or princess.
-It’s possible that she will make the exception again for the newborn, but as yet, he’s not a prince.
+In Prince Harry’s case, the Queen didn’t change the rules again to allow his children to be referred to as His or Her Royal Highness and a prince or princess.
+Therefore, CTV News Royal commentator Richard Berthelsen said the newborn won’t have prince ahead of his name.

-Instead, Prince Harry and Meghan’s son will be known as a “Lord” instead of a prince.
-He also wouldn’t have the title of His Royal Highness.
+“If the Queen was going to intervene, she would have done so before the birth,” he explained to CTVNews.ca during a telephone interview on Tuesday.

+Berthelsen said the only way Prince Harry’s son would be called a prince is later in life when Prince Charles succeeds the throne.

 What will the baby be named?